mastercomfig/mastercomfig/docs/customization/modules.md

 * **`snapshot_buffer=safe`**: Safest option with minimal snapshot delay by using every other snapshot (**30ms lerp** when using `packet_rate=standard`, or **60ms lerp** when using `packet_rate=congestion`).
 * **`snapshot_buffer=high`**: Heavily protects against packet loss by using every 3rd snapshot (**45ms lerp** when using `packet_rate=standard`, or **90ms lerp** when using `packet_rate=congestion`).
 * **`snapshot_buffer=custom`**: Prevents mastercomfig from messing with interp.
-* **`snapshot_buffer=anim`**: Adjusts the smoothing to be more ideal for animations and NPCs, rather than for gameplay.
-You can use this for smoother offline recordings, singleplayer, etc.
+* **`snapshot_buffer=anim`**: Adjusts the smoothing to be ideal for animations and NPCs rather than gameplay.
+You can use this for smoother offline recordings, single-player, etc.

 ### Packet Size

 Controls how big packets are and how they are split up/compressed.
+It's unlikely that you will ever need to change this setting.

 * **CPU usage:** low
 * **GPU usage:** none

 Default setting: **`packet_size=large`** (all presets).

-* **`packet_size=small`**: Uses the smallest packet size, that will most likely be processed by even the worst routers.
+* **`packet_size=small`**: Uses the smallest packet size that even the worst routers will process.
-* **`packet_size=conservative`**: Uses a smaller, safe packet size that will most likely be processed by most routers, even lower end ones.
+* **`packet_size=conservative`**: Uses a smaller, safe packet size that most routers will process.
 * **`packet_size=large`**: Uses the max recommended packet size by Steam to avoid split packets.

 ### Bandwidth